Jonathan Harvey shares his favourite funny women

 Author and screenwriter Jonathan Harvey shares his five favourite funny women from tv and film.
-Jonathan’s very funny new novel, The Years She Stole is published in hardback and ebook on 8th March 2018.
+Jonathan’s very funny new novel, The Years She Stole is out now.

 To celebrate International Women’s Day I was asked to choose my five favourite funny women.
 It was hard to whittle it down to just five as I tend to find women funnier than men, I’m one of those rare breeds of men who prefers the company of women to men… but here are five of my favourite funny women.